7. Create food art

 6. Get kids involved

 Children tend to eat more of the healthy food on their plate when they help prepare it.
-In fact, research (pdf, 900Kb) shows it is beneficial in many different ways.

 There are lots of tasks that your children can help with.
 Washing, grating or mashing are all fun activities for kids.
 And don’t forget the washing up too!